 This is usually done among patients who suffer from obstructions in the colon, trauma related to injuries or a complication of surgical procedures, or as a result of other diseases processes in the gastrointestinal tract.
 Other forms of ostomies, such as ileostomy, helps divert fecal matter from the ileum, while a urostomy (sometimes called an ileal conduit) is created using a portion of the intestines to help divert urine outside the body when there are problems in the urinary tract.

 Because of the nature of these openings, ostomies are sometimes being done only on a temporary basis while the patient undergoes treatment for the underlying problem.
-The presence of colostomies places the patient at increased risk to suffer from complications such as fluid and electrolyte imbalances due to loss of body fluids, infections, and even body image changes.
-While these problems may be addressed as the nurse provides care to the patient, the nurse also needs to remember that one aspect of caring for these patients involved spending time providing colostomy care.
+The presence of colostomies places the patient at increased risk of suffering from complications such as fluid and electrolyte imbalances due to loss of body fluids, infections, and even body image changes.
+While these problems may be addressed as the nurse provides care to the patient, the nurse also needs to remember that one aspect of caring for these patients involves spending time providing colostomy care.

 - The appliance where the pouch is attached should fit snugly.
 There should be no leaks around it to prevent skin irritation.